-ACTION PLAN FOR PRIVATE PROPERTY SURVEYS IN MAYWOOD, NEW JERSEY
+ACTION PLAN FOR PRIVATE PROPERTY SURVEYS IN MAYWOOD, NEW JERSEY alegan firster en estat e

-Purpose
+Purpose -

-This plan defines the ORNL activities to survey private properties in Maywood, New Jersey, which are believed to be contaminated with residues from thorium processing operations at the former Maywood Chemical Company.
+This plan defines the ORNL activities to survey private properties in Maywood, New Jersey, which are balieved to be contaminated with residues from thorium processing operations at the former Maywood Chemical Company.
 There are three objectives of these surveys: (1) define the current radiological status of each property, (2) define the sources of radiation exposures on each property and estimate the volume of material involved, and (3) prepare an exposure evaluation, comparing radiation exposures with guidelines.